ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 chmod +x ./kubectl
 ```

 - Copy the binary to a folder in your PATH.
-If you have already installed a version of kubectl, then it's recommended to create a $HOME/bin/kubectl and ensure that $HOME/bin comes first in your $PATH.
+If you have already installed a version of kubectl, then we recommend creating a $HOME/bin/kubectl and ensuring that $HOME/bin comes first in your $PATH.

 ```bash
 mkdir -p $HOME/bin && cp ./kubectl $HOME/bin/kubectl && export PATH=$HOME/bin:$PATH
 ```

-- Add the $HOME/bin path to your shell initialization file so that it is configured when you open a shell.
+- (Optional) Add the $HOME/bin path to your shell initialization file so that it is configured when you open a shell.

 ```bash
 echo 'export PATH=$HOME/bin:$PATH' >> ~/.bashrc
 ```

-- After you install kubectl, you can verify its version with the following command:
+- After installing ```kubectl```, you can verify its version with the following command:

 ```bash
 kubectl version --client